 Mahaveer and Aditya reached the summit long before the rest.
 They enjoyed the solitude.
 He was very excited to be the first one to reach.
 He had enough time to go around and explore.
 “Mahaveer uncle told me about all the surrounding peaks.
 I remember the Swargarohini peak and he mentioned many others from the Gangotri range,” says Aditya.

-For most of the trek, Aditya did not need any special attention.
+For most of the trek, our youngest trekker Aditya did not need any special attention.
 He raced ahead of the pack effortlessly.

 “Adi took great interest in the Green Trails initiative.
 He was very firm about not throwing away plastic.
 For someone who doesn’t quite understand decomposition, I think that earned him a pat on the back,” says Vaaruni.